Here are some tips for creating great fall images:

 If you can’t set a custom white balance, you may want to try the “shade” setting.
 Often cameras will get confused with all of that color, and you may end up with skin tones that are strange.

-7. Stabilize the Camera.
 If your camera settings result in a shutter speed less than 1/100 second, you may want to stabilize your camera.
 This can be as simple as setting it on a rigid surface, such as a rock or fence post, or bring a monopod or tripod.
 Monopods make great hiking poles!
-Don’t hold your point-and-shoot out at arm’s length and expect to get a crisp shot.
+And don’t hold your point-and-shoot out at arm’s length and expect to get a crisp shot.

-8. High Quality.
 Normally I recommend higher ISO (sensitivity) for shady or darker scenes, but in this case I recommend to keep the ISO low to capture all of the detail of the colors and leaves.
 Higher ISO often brings with it noise, and you want to limit that.
-So try for ISO 100-200 if you can.
+Try for ISO 100–200 if you can.

 Even though there’s lots of color, try finishing some photos in black and white and/or sepia to emphasize lines and shape.
 Play around with brightness, contrast, and saturation to provide more depth and interest.
 Consider printing and framing some images or making up some note cards to give as gifts.